Code-Institute-Submissions/adilkhr-my-ms2-project_AugResub/README.md

 * Slack provided me with a lot of help and information when needed

-* The w3school sight (https://www.w3schools.com/js/DEFAULT.asp) provided me with a lot of help and understanding with javascript when i had some uncertainty to it
+* The w3school sight (https://www.w3schools.com/js/DEFAULT.asp) provided me with a lot of help and understanding with javascript when I had some uncertainty to it

-* Although tutor support werent able to resolve my issue that i had with responsiveness due to  me being unavailable when they had contacted me, i was able to resolve the issue myself but they were very friendly and supoortive with troubleshooting
+* Although tutor support werent able to resolve my issue that I had with responsiveness due to  me being unavailable when they had contacted me, I was able to resolve the issue myself but they were very friendly and supoortive with troubleshooting

-* Youtube provided me with alot of understanding and help on how to build my game and how to function it with javascript to recieve a better understanding on how to build a memory game as i found these videos very useful, (https://www.youtube.com/watch?v=bbb9dZotsOc) (https://www.youtube.com/watch?v=ZniVgo8U7ek)
+* Youtube provided me with alot of understanding and help on how to build my game and how to function it with javascript to recieve a better understanding on how to build a memory game as I found these videos very useful, (https://www.youtube.com/watch?v=bbb9dZotsOc) (https://www.youtube.com/watch?v=ZniVgo8U7ek)